Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Make sure you have an Asthma Action Plan outlining what to do when your child’s asthma flares up.
+Make sure you always have an Asthma Action Plan.
+The plan should outline steps to help your child during an asthma flare up.
 Share the plan at your child’s school and with any caregivers, including grandparents and babysitters.

-Signs of worsening asthma It’s important to keep your child’s asthma under control.
 A change in medicine or other steps might help get your child’s asthma symptoms under control.
-Talk with your child’s doctor if your child has any of the signs below, which could indicate worsening asthma:

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.